 As mentioned, the job of the ECS is to help maintain the body’s internal environment and ensure proper functionality.
 This also includes the reproductive system as cannabinoid receptors are found in the ovaries, Fallopian tubes, and the endometrium (the innermost lining layer of the uterus).

-According to a study published in the Yale Journal of Biology and Medicine, the ECS is active during the process whereby mature eggs are produced from ovarian follicles.
+According to a study published in the Yale Journal of Biology and Medicine, ECS is active during the process whereby mature eggs are produced from ovarian follicles.
 According to the authors of the study, any change in the ECS can affect a female reproductive system.
-The symptoms associated with this include reduced fertility, ectopic pregnancy, and spontaneous abortion.
+Symptoms associated with this include reduced fertility, ectopic pregnancy, and spontaneous abortion.
 That said, there is still not enough evidence to prove, beyond a reasonable doubt, that cannabis can impact the ECS to the point where the aforementioned effects will occur.